January 15, 2020

 Motivation is there – time is lacking

-Time expenditure at the workplace?
+Time (mis)use at the workplace?

 The solution: Establish learning times

-Learning times deliberately offer space for
+Learning times provide targeted space for

 • self-chosen learning topics that your employees currently need for their everyday work.
 For example, research on the internet or reading specialist literature.